Santana (footballer)

 Joaquim Santana Silva Guimarães (22 March 1936 – 24 April 1989), known as Santana, was a Portuguese footballer who played as a right half.

 A Portugal international, he played his entire career with Benfica.

 Club career

 Santana was born in Lobito, Benguela Province, Portuguese Angola.
 After starting playing football in Angola for Sport Clube da Catumbela, he joined Portuguese first division club S.L.
-Benfica at the age of 18, being definitely promoted to the first team two years later.
+Benfica at the age of 18, being promoted to the first team two years later.

 With Benfica, Santana appeared in 162 official games and scored 79 goals, winning six national championships and three Portuguese Cups.
 In the 1960–61 edition of the European Cup he played an essential role as the club won the competition, netting four goals in nine matches, including one in the final against FC Barcelona (3–2); he lost his importance in the following seasons (which included two more European Cup finals), after the arrival of another player from the colonies, Eusébio.